 - Child Development

 - Community Organization and Advocacy

 - Youth Services

 These human services inspectors focus on reports of lack of adherence to laws and standards, mismanagement of departmental funds and other related issues.
 The majority of these workers are employed at a higher level by the Department of Health and Human Services Inspector General's office.
 Not only do they investigate and report on incidents of potential fraud, waste, and abuse, they also find ways to streamline programs for higher efficacy and financial feasibility.

 Inspectors must have at least a bachelor's degree in criminal justice, social work, psychology, sociology, or a related field.
 Job specific training is given by all HHS offices once the inspector is hired and must be completed before the inspector is allowed to conduct investigations.

 Some state level departments require additional training and certificates, such as investigative certification.
 These programs are generally offered through the state.
 On a federal level, investigators may be required to carry firearms and must receive appropriate training and licenses.

 Salary and Job Outlook

 Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide data specific to human services inspectors, it does have stats for the closely related job title of social worker.
-The BLS predicts that the employment of all types of social workers will likely increase by about 19% from 2012-2022; more specifically, job opportunities for child, family, and school social workers will grow by approximately 15% during the same decade.
-The median annual salary earned by child, family, and school social workers was reported as $42,120 by the BLS in May 2013; those working for the state government made an average of $45,680, while local government social workers earned $51,060 on average, as of 2013.
+The BLS predicts that the employment of all types of social workers will likely increase by about 12% from 2014-2024.
+The median annual salary earned by child, family and school social workers was reported as $46,610 and for all types of social workers was $45,900 by the BLS in May 2015.